forge-55/bunkeros/README.md

 - **Hover**: Light olive tint with khaki text
 - **Urgent**: Amber background with pulsing animation

 Numbered workspaces provide clear identification while staying unobtrusive during focused work.
-The design works naturally with Waybar's capabilities and fits the military tactical aesthetic.
+The design works naturally with Waybar's capabilities and fits the tactical aesthetic.
 Workspaces are flexible and not assigned to specific applications.

 ## Key Bindings